Course Coordinator:Emily Moir (emoir@usc.edu.au) School:School of Law and Society

 Standard Grading (GRD)

-Using marking rubrics, students will participate in continuous peer and self-assessment during tutorials
+Students will participate in continuous peer and self-assessment during tutorials.
+Task 2 will provide feedback for Task 3.

 Week 4 | Online Assignment Submission with plagiarism check |